 All three were the direct revision of neoliberal ideology postulates, as well as departure from the "neoliberal rationality".
 That's why the counter-attack of both the "Deep State" and neoliberal MSM on Trump was so vicious, with well coordinated set of leaks, appointment of Special Prosecutor (on fake pretext), re-launch of McCarthyism, and campaign of demonization of Trump and his administration in media.
 In the level of outrage that writers of Pravda during Stalin "Show Trials" would find completely in line with their own writings -- they so vividly resembles the attacks on "revisionists" in the USSR during Stalinism, that you may wish to revisit books devoted to those trials ;-).

-What is new in putsch of intelligence services and neoliberal establishment against Trump is presence of classic elements of color revolutions technology.
-Which were for the first time used within the USA by "neoliberal nomenklatura" to preserve power.
-Some people call it Purple revolution.
+What is new in putsch of intelligence services and neoliberal establishment against Trump is the strong presence of classic elements of color revolutions technology.
+Which were for the first time used within the USA by "neoliberal nomenklatura" (and first of all the elite which represents Clinton wing of Democratic Party) to preserve power.
+Some people call it Purple revolution but the most common name is now Russiagate.
 The ultimate goal is to remove Trump from power, and if this is not possible to emasculate his for the next four years.
 Some elements of this technology were previously used probably to depose Nixon.
 Watergate also involved intelligence agencies (the core of the Deep State) activities directed at the removal of the sitting President.
 And going back JFK was probably the first President removed by intelligence services.

 Initially color revolution technologies were designed to topple "unfriendly" to neoliberalism regimes in xUSSR space and "resource nationalists" in the Middle East (as well as against China in Hong Cong).
 That suggests that after the election of 2016 neoliberals felt a real threat from Trump "revisionism".